PWS Frequently Asked Questions (FAQs)

 10. WHAT ABOUT THE OTHER PROJECTS THAT THE DISTRICT WAS EVALUATING IN THE COMMUNITY WATER PLAN?

-The key to long-term water sustainability is reliability, affordability,and environmental stewardship.
+The key to long-term water sustainability is reliability, affordability, and environmental stewardship.
 Within our Community Water Plan, the District identified surface water transfers, desalination, and stormwater capture in addition to purified recycled water.
 The continued evaluation by the City of Santa Cruz of surface water transfers states that there is not enough water to reliably support their community needs and provide water to neighboring agencies such as the District.
 This information was presented at the City of Santa Cruz's Water Commission on April 1, 2019 with links to documents below.
-The desalination project in Moss Landing has been delayed due to additional analysis being conducted.
+The desalination project in Moss Landing has been delayed due to the additional analysis being conducted.
 Stormwater capture feasibility is currently underway and additional testing is being conducted this spring in the Aptos area.
-Thus, the District is continuing to evaluate and consider small volumes of supplemental water could come from water transfers from Santa Cruz and stormwater capture; but these options would be to complement Pure Water Soquel, not replace it.
+Thus, the District is continuing to evaluate and consider small volumes of supplemental water that could come from water transfers from Santa Cruz and stormwater capture; but these options would be to complement Pure Water Soquel, not replace it.

 - Full Presentation from the City of Santa Cruz Water Commission April 1, 2019 Meeting (.pdf)